deltachat/deltachat-pages/_posts/2025-01-22-webxdc-notifications.md

 ## "Finished Software" could be a thing again!

-While some authors may improve an app over time they may also call it a day.
+While webxdc app developers may improve an app over time but they may also call it a day.
 The webxdc specification aims to provide long-term backward-compatibility.
 Webxdc implementors are carefully adding new APIs, with increasingly extensive discussions between all parties involved.